MaastrichtU-IDS/translator-openpredict/README.md

 [![Test the production API](https://github.com/MaastrichtU-IDS/translator-openpredict/actions/workflows/test-prod.yml/badge.svg)](https://github.com/MaastrichtU-IDS/translator-openpredict/actions/workflows/test-prod.yml) [![Run integration tests for TRAPI](https://github.com/MaastrichtU-IDS/translator-openpredict/actions/workflows/test-integration.yml/badge.svg)](https://github.com/MaastrichtU-IDS/translator-openpredict/actions/workflows/test-integration.yml) [![SonarCloud Coverage](https://sonarcloud.io/api/project_badges/measure?project=MaastrichtU-IDS_translator-openpredict&metric=coverage)](https://sonarcloud.io/dashboard?id=MaastrichtU-IDS_translator-openpredict)

-**OpenPredict** is a python package to help serve predictions of biomedical associations, as Translator Reasoner API (aka.
-TRAPI).

-The [Translator Reasoner API](https://github.com/NCATSTranslator/ReasonerAPI) (TRAPI) defines a standard HTTP API for communicating biomedical questions and answers leveraging the [Biolink model](https://github.com/biolink/biolink-model/).

-The package provides:

-* a decorator `@trapi_predict` to which the developer can pass all informations required to integrate the prediction function to a Translator Reasoner API
-* a `TRAPI` class to deploy a Translator Reasoner API serving a list of prediction functions decorated with `@trapi_predict`
+**OpenPredict** is a python package that helps data scientists to build, and **publish prediction models** in a [FAIR](https://www.go-fair.org/fair-principles/) and reproducible manner.
+It provides helpers for various steps of the process:

+* A template to help user quickly bootstrap a new prediction project with the recommended structure ([MaastrichtU-IDS/cookiecutter-openpredict-api](https://github.com/MaastrichtU-IDS/cookiecutter-openpredict-api/))
-* Helpers to store your models in a FAIR manner, using tools such as [`dvc`](https://dvc.org/) and [`mlem`](https://mlem.ai/)
+* Helper function to easily save a generated model, its metadata, and the data used to generate it.
+It uses tools such as [`dvc`](https://dvc.org/) and [`mlem`](https://mlem.ai/) to store large model outside of the git repository.
+* Deploy API endpoints for retrieving predictions, which comply with the NCATS Biomedical Data Translator standards ([Translator Reasoner API](https://github.com/NCATSTranslator/ReasonerAPI) and [BioLink model](https://github.com/biolink/biolink-model)), using a decorator `@trapi_predict` to simply annotate the function that produces predicted associations for a given input entity

 Predictions are usually generated from machine learning models (e.g. predict disease treated by drug), but it can adapt to generic python function, as long as the input params and return object follow the expected structure.

-Additionally to the library, this repository contains the code for the **OpenPredict Translator API** available at **[openpredict.semanticscience.org](https://openpredict.semanticscience.org)**, which serves a few prediction models developed at the Institute of Data Science.
+> Additionally to the library, this repository contains the code for the **OpenPredict Translator API** available at **[openpredict.semanticscience.org](https://openpredict.semanticscience.org)**, which serves a few prediction models developed at the Institute of Data Science.

+Checkout the documentation website at **[maastrichtu-ids.github.io/translator-openpredict](https://maastrichtu-ids.github.io/translator-openpredict)** for more details.

-## 📦️ Use the package
+## 📦️ Create and publish a prediction model

 ### Install